disadone/Some-Discussion/2019-5-7/README.md

 <img src=2.png/>
 (Neurocognitive development of relational reasoning)

-## Transitive inference ,Memory and Hippocampus
+## Transitive inference , Memory and Hippocampus
 Previous neuroscientific studies of transitive inferencehave focused primarily on the role of the hippocampus, a region implicated in relational memory.

 * hippocampus was implicated in transitive inference over **odor relationships** in rats

 <img src=3.png/>

 ([The hippocampus and memory for orderly stimulus relations](https://www.pnas.org/content/pnas/94/13/7109.full.pdf))

 * fMRI in human